WAMF/ContainerCollection/README.md

 ## Known issues and incompatibilities

 Framework is compatible with iOS/tvOS 10 or above, but using it in iOS/tvOS 11 or higher for a better performance is strongly recommended.

+## Contribute

+In order to contribute to the ContainerCollection framework, first read our [Contribution guidelines](contribution_guidelines.md)